jbirddog/blue/README.md

 ### bib - After Merge

 1. Factor macros (keep, set, fetch)
-1. eq? needs to r> addr of byte to set, then needs to set byte (needs b!)
+1. ifeq needs to r> addr of byte to set, then needs to set byte (needs b!)
 1. Rename dictensz to desz

 ### btv